 6.4.4 FRM

-The Corps will continue to use its forecast procedure in December to determine the December 31 FRM elevation.
-In water years where the December forecast for the period April through August is less than 5900 KAF based on the Corps’ forecast procedures, the end-of-December draft elevation will be higher than 2411 feet.
-If the December forecast for April-August is 5500 KAF or less, the end-of-December target elevation would be 2426.7 feet.
-The end-of-December elevation is a sliding scale between elevation 2426.7 feet and 2411 feet when the forecast is between 5500 and 5900 KAF.
+The Corps will target elevation 2420 by December 31 each year.

 Libby Dam will be operated during January through March (into April if the start of refill has not been declared) in accordance with the VARQ FRM storage reservation diagram (SRD).
 During the refill period from about April through June, Libby Dam will release flow in accordance with VARQ FRM Operating Procedures at Libby Dam.
 Refill at Libby Dam will begin on May 1 for Libby April-August WSF of less than 6.9 MAF, and will begin on May 1 or 10 days prior to when the forecasted unregulated flow at The Dalles is expected to exceed the ICF, whichever is earlier, for forecast of 6.9 MAF or above.
 In years when refill starts on May 1, the initial VARQ flow should use an estimate of the May forecast that limits the chance of needing to decrease flows once the official May forecast is published.
 This is done so that releases can be steady or increasing prior to the sturgeon operation.
 Reduction in releases may occur for flood risk management operations downstream.
 Once refill begins, Libby Dam outflow will be no lower than the computed VARQ flow (or inflow, if that is lower than the VARQ flow), unless otherwise allowed by the VARQ Operating Procedures.
 For example, changes to reduce the VARQ flow can occur to protect human life and safety, during the final stages of refill, or through a deviation request.